Become a Private Pilot

 Our goal is to get our students finished closer to 50 hours.
 We encourage all our students to study and chair-fly at home and fly a couple times a week to better retain lesson information so they can move through training more efficiently.

 To this end, we occasionally offer a pre-paid Private Pilot offer.
-For $11,400, we’ll bundle 55 hours of airplane rental, 45 hours of instruction and the Private Pilot Ground School.
-Check out the breakdown below for more information and give us a call to get on the waitlist when you’re ready to get started!
-Our next rotation begins Summer, 2023.
+For a discounted cost, we’ll bundle 55 hours of airplane rental, 55 hours of instruction and the Private Pilot Ground School.
+Give us a call to get on the waitlist when you’re ready to get started!
+Our next rotation begins Summer, 2024.

 Understanding how many hours it will take you to learn to fly is a challenging task.